 2011: Peters provides a solution of the leverage optimisation problem in finance .
 He also publishes a solution of the 300-year-old St. Petersburg paradox , a key problem in the foundations of both economics and probability theory.

 2013: Peters and Adamou extend the work on leverage optimisation to test a prediction it makes about the nature of fluctuations in stock prices.
-This produces a solution to the Equity Premium Puzzle and suggests an algorithm for setting central bank interest rates.
+This produces a solution of the Equity Premium Puzzle and suggests an algorithm for setting central bank interest rates.

 2015: Following a suggestion from economics Nobel Laureate Ken Arrow, Peters and Adamou publish a solution of the insurance puzzle: why do people buy insurance although the transaction reduces their expected wealth?
 By extension this explains, and helps price, financial derivatives.
-In the same year they publish a solution to the cooperation conundrum: why would one entity voluntarily give up resources for the benefit of another, but without immediate benefit for itself ?
+In the same year they publish a solution of the cooperation conundrum: why would one entity voluntarily give up resources for the benefit of another, but without immediate benefit for itself ?

 2016: Peters and physics Nobel Laureate Murray Gell-Mann publish a detailed solution of the gamble-selection problem, which is the foundation of economic decision theory.